 Same thing for our cosmetics.
 I thought I was making the right choice by buying from Yves Rocher, because I thought their products were more natural, until I read an article from a study of a famous French association doing a customer review…

-My husband and I joined a German company to become a distributor of their products.
-I try as much as possible to make him work.
+My husband and I joined a German company to become a distributor of their health products.
+I try to make him work as much as possible when it comes to the health products.
 It’s local in a sense as we do not go through intermediaries.
-And they have certified quality products.
+And they have certified quality products, especially the Aloe Vera line.

 That’s a chapter that could take pages.
 But to summarize, you should avoid the car as much as possible.
 Take public transportation i.e. metro, bus, tramway.
 Or carpool if you have no other option.
 There are also ecological taxis in Barcelona, I’m a fan!
 It does not cost much more, they have an app, it’s very responsive and you can pay by credit card and ask a charger and the Internet!
 And they only drive hybrid or electric vehicles!

-Personally, I cannot live without my Bicing subscription to move around the neighbourhood or to make short trips.
+Personally, I cannot live without my Bicing subscription to move around the neighborhood by bike or to make short trips.
 My back does not allow me to do a lot of cycling but I do what I can, and at my own pace!
 We must also be aware of our impact during our travels.

-As for vacation, I’ve already talked about it in this article.
+As for vacation, I’ve already talked about it in the article to travel responsibly.
 It’s not a simple matter when you want to discover the Globe.
 In an ideal world, and if my boss allowed me to take 3 weeks in a row, I would travel far away only when I have enough time to be able to truly appreciate a country.

 Our hectic pace and work do not always allow it, but let’s think about it.
 I try to take the train rather than the plane when I go to Madrid or France for example.
 It’s more expensive but if you think you should also go to the city centre then, there is some time saving and in terms of my business trips it can save me a hotel night!
 Plus travelling to airports is usually very expensive.
 When I take the train I spend less money to reach the city centre.